Windows OS Hub

 CertUtil: -addstore command completed successfully.

-You can also import certificates using the certificate management console (Trust Root Certification Authorities -> Certificates -> All Tasks -> Import).
+Or import certificates using the certificate management console (Trust Root Certification Authorities -> Certificates -> All Tasks -> Import).
 Specify the path to your STL file with certificate thumbprints.

 import trusted root certificates using certmgr snapin

-After you have run the command, a new section Certificate Trust List appears in Trusted Root Certification Authorities container of the Certificate Manager console (certmgr.msc).
+After you have run the command, a new section Certificate Trust List appears in the Trusted Root Certification Authorities container of the Certificate Manager console (certmgr.msc).

 certmgr Microsoft Certificate Trust List Publisher

-In the same way, you can download and install the list of the revoked (disallowed) certificates that have been removed from the Root Certificate Program.
+In the same way, you can download and install the list of revoked (disallowed) certificates that have been removed from the Root Certificate Program.
 To do it, download the disallowedcertstl.cab file (http://ctldl.windowsupdate.com/msdownload/update/v3/static/trustedr/en/disallowedcertstl.cab), extract it, and add it to the Untrusted Certificates store with the command:

 certutil -enterprise -f -v -AddStore disallowed "C:\PS\disallowedcert.stl"